 Saif Ali Khan On Mean Comments During His First Few Auditions: 'People Felt I Looked Like A Girl'

-Despite belonging to a royal linage and having an actress-mother, Saif Ali Khan had to go through his own set of struggles when he decided to join the film industry.
-In his latest interview with a leading entertainment portal, the actor opened up about how he had to battle different perceptions which were created for him during his initial days in the film industry.
+Despite belonging to a royal lineage and having an actress-mother, Saif Ali Khan had to go through his own set of struggles when he decided to join the film industry.
+In his latest interview with a leading entertainment portal, the actor opened up about how he had to battle different perceptions which were created for him during his initial days in showbiz.

 The actor also admitted that while he had to live up to his mother and father's name in the business, there was a point in his life when he was clueless about his ambition.